 It’s been a few months since we adopted Evie and it’s nice to see her feeling comfortable at our home.
 It’s nice to have a cat in our household again.

-In June 2021, we received dividends from the following companies:
+Back to the dividend income report… in June we received dividend pay cheques from the following companies: